blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 ### 7.8 Key code snippet 2 — immediate open event

-`sync:true` tells the Notecard not to wait for the next outbound window — this Note jumps the queue and the radio wakes immediately.
+`sync:true` tells the Notecard not to wait for the next outbound window; this Note jumps the queue and the radio wakes immediately.

 ```cpp
 J *req  = notecard.newRequest("note.add");